plamoni/SiriProxy/README.md

 Installs the code from /path/to/SiriProxy

-	siriproxy update -b gemify
+	siriproxy update -b dev

-Installs the latest code from the [gemify] branch on GitHub
+Installs the latest code from the development branch (called "dev") on GitHub.

 FAQ